 Jill Severn is a writer and community activist, known in Olympia for her work for and with Quixote Village, a tiny home village that opened in 2013 specifically for people experiencing homelessness.
 Following are excerpts from my interview with Jill at her home in Olympia on Monday, October 15, 2018.

 I think of myself as being a community-minded person.
 And especially now, I feel as if the local community is where we keep democracy alive; that the reservoir of democracy is at the local level.

 I had a very early sense of injustice.
 I was a kid in Klamath Falls at the time the federal government terminated the Klamath tribe.
 And I just knew that was wrong.
 I knew that was wrong, even though my parents were fairly conservative.
-My father, you know, would say terrible things, like the only good Indian is a dead Indian.
-I just knew that was wrong.
+My father, you know, would say terrible things that I just knew that was wrong.

 In the fifth grade, we learned about democracy and about the founding of the United Nations.
 And I just fell in love with that idea that each of us has a responsibility, each of us has power in a democratic society.